This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 8. Humbolt Forum Terrace

 If you love hidden gems and rooftops with a view, then this spot is for you!
-On the museum island, you can go up to the rooftop terrace of Humbolt forum, for free.
+On the museum island, you can go up to the rooftop terrace of Humbolt Forum, for a small entrance fee.
 The only thing to keep in mind is that you have to book a time slot in advance.
 This is done to make sure it never gets too crowded.
 There is also a cafe up here if you would like to sit down, however, it is quite pricey.

 The views from this rooftop are some of the best in Berlin!
 You have direct views over the Berlin Cathedral and TV Tower.
 Click here to book your ticket to enjoy one of the best spots on this alternative things to do in Berlin guide!